olepoeschl/NQueensFAF/README.md

 1) Solve N=27 and confirm the results of the TU Dresden.
 2) Solve N=28 and set the new world record.

-Updates on this are expected for summer 2025.
+Further updates on this are expected for summer 2025.

 ## News
 - We are currently developing a new solver which is based on a completely new method.